ravi-kumar7/documentation/docs/bank-connect/webhook.md

+---
+base_url: https://portal.finbox.in #base URL in python library
+version: v1 # version of API
+---

-# Webhook
+# Bank Connect: Webhook
 You can also configure a custom web hook to be invoked whenever extraction process is completed or failed (because of extraction failure in manual mode or user entering a wrong credentials for example in net banking mode).

 To configure this, you have to share with us a **valid endpoint**.

-:::danger A Valid Endpoint:
+:::tip A Valid Endpoint:
 - receives a POST request
 - receives a request body with content type `application/json`
 - returns a 200 status code on successful reception.